-- Using a complex network of neurons to better approximate non-linear optimizations. - Usually called deep learning when the number of artificial neural network layers is more than 1. - A hot learning method inspired by the biological process of the animal visual cortex. - Each neuron takes input from possibly overlaid neighboring sub-images of an image, and then assigns appropriate weights to each input plus some values within the cell to compute the output value. - This process can have multiple layers, namely a neuron's output can be other neurons' inputs, and forms a complex network. - Depending on the network structure, Bayesian network approaches tends to need less resources than the CNN approach. - There are also training phase and prediction phase. - Many different tools which can be parallelized using GPU. - Need a great deal of resources to do training and some amount of time to do prediction.
+- Using a complex network of neurons to better approximate non-linear optimizations. - Usually called deep learning when the number of artificial neural network layers is more than 1. - Can have different architectures such as CNN or DNN. - A hot learning method inspired by the biological process of the animal visual cortex. - Each neuron takes input from possibly overlaid neighboring sub-images of an image, and then assigns appropriate weights to each input plus some values within the cell to compute the output value. - This process can have multiple layers, namely a neuron's output can be other neurons' inputs, and forms a complex network. - Depending on the network structure, Bayesian network approaches tends to need less resources than the CNN or DNN approach. - There are also training phase and prediction phase. - Many different tools which can be parallelized using GPU. - Need a great deal of resources to do training and some amount of time to do prediction.